To Create A Sustainable And Engaged Future For Sunnyvale!

 Provide more and better transportation alternatives for everyone, including more bicycle lanes, better sidewalks, and more shuttle services.

 Change land-use planning to enable more housing closer to work.
 We need more mixed-use housing in our transit corridors so residents can walk or cycle for their errands and commute.

 Require future commercial developments to incentivize more commuters to use alternative transportation to get to work.

 Enable more children to be able to get to school safely without being driven by expanding the Safe-Routes-To-School program.

 2.Creating more affordable housing

 The most important factor affecting affordable housing is zoning more space for it and increasing the density allowed.
-Sunnyvale is actively re-zoning areas of the city for more housing, mostly in obsolete business parks like One AMD place and Moffet Park.
+Sunnyvale is actively re-zoning areas of the city for more housing, mostly in derelict business parks like One AMD place and Moffett Park.
 It is also investigating allowing denser housing in the transit corridors and other locations like the Lawrence Station Area Plan.
 I support these efforts to increase the quantity and affordability of housing options in Sunnyvale.